Pakistan hammer India at T20 World Cup

 But this win will be scarcely believable for Pakistan fans, who remained until the very end in Dubai as the India supporters filtered out.

-The tone was set from the third ball of the reply, when Rizwan swatted a six into the stands, and he and Azam rarely looked troubled.
+The tone was set from the third ball of the reply, when Rizwan swatted a six into the stands, and he and Babar rarely looked troubled.

 They flayed the bowling all around the ground and their running - not always a strong suit of Pakistan - was good, both players aware to quick singles.

-Azam went to his 41-ball half-century with a towering six off Varun Chakravarthy, with the 13th over of the run chase disappearing for 16 runs.
+Babar went to his 41-ball half-century with a towering six off Varun Chakravarthy, with the 13th over of the run chase disappearing for 16 runs.

 Rizwan was equally hard-hitting, taking Pakistan to the brink of victory by hitting Mohammad Shami for a six and two fours in consecutive balls.

-Kohli was quick to offer his congratulations to Rizwan and Azam, with the two captains sharing a hug, before the players ran to their teammates to celebrate together.
+Kohli was quick to offer his congratulations to Rizwan and Babar, with the two captains sharing a hug, before the players ran to their teammates to celebrate together.

 - 'That day was going to be a bad day': Exclusive footage and interviews from January's storming of the US capitol